Arthritis Society

 Finances

-Arthritis Society received $20.1m in donations in F2021.
-It also received $7.5m in government funding, representing 25% of total revenues.
-Administrative costs are 10% of revenues (less investment income) and fundraising costs are 39% of donations.
-For every dollar donated, 51 cents go to the cause.
+In F2024, Arthritis Society Canada received $21.1m in donations.
+The charity also received $7.4m in government funding which makes up 26% of total revenues.
+Administrative costs are 13% of revenues (less investment income) and fundraising costs are 45% of donations.
+For every dollar donated, 42 cents are available to go towards the cause.
 This is outside of Ci’s reasonable range for overhead spending.
+The charity has been outside the reasonable range since 2018.
+In F2024, ASC spent $18.5m on its programs which represents 66% of total revenues.

 Financial Review